 Where to Find Allay in Minecraft

 In Minecraft’s creative game mode, you can meet the Allay using spawn eggs.
-Read our dedicated guide on how to get Allay in Minecraft before release to learn how to spawn this mob in creative mode.
+However, we suggest reading our article on how to find and use Allay in Minecraft 1.19 for more detailed information.
 As for its natural spawning, you can find Allay in the following locations:

 - Pillager Outposts